Doshipak/LADSlider/README.md

 # LADSlider: Fast and simple solution.

-If you've tired searching the web for the next quastions:
+If you've tired searching the web for the next questions:
 - "Custom NSSlider"
 - "Cocoa custom slider MacOS"
 - "How to customize NSSlider cocoa"